brianhoangnhatnguyen/web_development/README.md

 * Meta Tag - shows what characters are allowed in the code.
 The meta tag is self closing. (meta charset="UTF-18")

+* Form Tag - the outline where everything goes.
+For example, inputs. (form /form)

+* Input Tag - lets you input something.
+This is a self closing tag. (input type="type goes here" value"something here" id"id goes here")

+* Label Tag - a paragraph but inline. (label /label)

 ## Other HTML topics:
 * Classes - gives elements a class.
 Classes can be applied to multiple elements. (class="example")